eduardocanellas/rfcs/text/0000-try-trait-v2.md

 Interestingly, a [previous version](https://github.com/rust-lang/rfcs/blob/f89568b1fe5db4d01c4668e0d334d4a5abb023d8/text/0000-try-trait.md#using-an-associated-type-for-the-success-value) of RFC #1859 _did_ actually mention a two-trait solution, splitting the "associated type for ok" and "generic type for error" like is done here.
 It's no longer  mentioned in the version that was merged.
 To speculate, it may have been unpopular due to a thought that an extra traits just for the associated type wasn't worth it.

 Current desires for the solution, however, have more requirements than were included in the RFC at the time of that version.
-Notably, the stabilized `Iterator::try_fold` method depends on being able to create a `Try` type from the accumulator.
+Notably, the stabilized `Iterator::try_fold` method depends on being able to create a `EarlyExit` type from the accumulator.
 Including such a constructor on the trait with the associated type helps that separate trait provide value.

 Also, ok-wrapping was decided [in #70941](https://github.com/rust-lang/rust/issues/70941), which needs such a constructor, making this ["much more appealing"](https://github.com/rust-lang/rust/issues/42327#issuecomment-379882998).